By Mike Onotsky

-The reality is that we all know taxes are a necessary evil if we want to live in the society to which we are accustomed.
-Today what I want to discuss is paying our fair share, but not a penny more.
+The reality is that we all know taxes are a necessary evil if we want to live the lifestyle we are accustomed to.
+Today what I want to discuss is - paying our fair share, but not a penny more.
 As I am not an accountant, I will reserve conversation about tax savings, other than in the investment world, to someone else.

 - What will your tax bracket be in retirement?
-If you do a great job of saving and/or if you have a great pension, your retirement income might be higher, especially with your Canada Pension Plan (CPP) and Old Age Security (OAS) when it starts rolling in.
+If you do a great job of saving and/or if you have a great pension, your retirement income might be higher, especially with your CPP and OAS when it starts rolling in.
 Your tax rate may be higher than before retirement.

-- Payments from a Registered Retirement Income Fund (RRIF), which is what you convert your RRSP to once you want a steady income stream and before the end of the year you turn 71, are all considered to be straight income.
-This means they are fully taxable even if the underlying investments provided more tax efficient distributions like dividends and capital gains.
+- Payments from a RRIF (what you convert your RRSP to once you want a steady income stream and before the end of the year you turn 71) are all considered to be straight income.
+They are fully taxable even if the underlying investments provided more tax efficient distributions like dividends and capital gains.